Register of beneficial owners: how and when to register?

 • has more than a 25 % interest in the profits or liquidation balance, or

-• exercises a controlling influence over the corporation or corporations which, individually or collectively, hold more than 25% of the shares of the corporation; or
+• exercises a controlling influence over the corporation or corporations which, individually or collectively, have a greater than 25% interest in the corporation; or

 • exercises a controlling influence in a business corporation by other means.